eat-sleep-code/camera.timelapse/README.md

 ## Getting Started

 - Use [raspi-config](https://www.raspberrypi.org/documentation/configuration/raspi-config.md) to:
-  - Set the Memory Split value to a value of at least 192MB
   - Enable the CSI camera interface
   - Enable Legacy Camera Support (if applicable)
   - Set up your WiFi connection